Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 Finally, the `DeployedContract` event is emitted with the address of the new contract.

-- generateBytes() function is an helper function to compute the bytes32 value of any unsigned integer.
+- generateBytes() function is a helper function to compute the bytes32 value of any unsigned integer.

 #### TestContract Explained